Tong Keat has an M.A. in Violin Performance from MTSU in Tennessee. He is the founder of Just Violin, a free resources

 1. Set Goals

 People with no musical background tend to assess music practice by the hours a person spent playing the musical instrument.
 Ironically, many musicians also share this misconception.
 Sometimes, musicians confuse leisure playing with deliberate practice.
-It is perfectly fine to play through your favourite piece for leisure as many times as you like.
+It is perfectly fine to play through your favorite piece for leisure as many times as you like.
 However, when it comes to practicing, there should be a clear goal about what to achieve in each session.
 Practicing without a goal is like building a house without a blueprint.

 For professional musicians, they usually set their goals on the more challenging parts of their music.
 For students, it could be anything that the teacher has assigned them to improve on.
-If you have a somewhat monumental goal to achieve within a week (for example, getting the tempo up significantly), it is wise to break it down into smaller and attainable goals each day (increasing the metronome mark gradually).
+If you have a somewhat lofty goal to achieve within a week (for example, getting the tempo up significantly), it is wise to break it down into smaller and attainable goals each day (increasing the metronome mark gradually).

 2. Coordinate Mindfully

-Mindfulness is extremely crucial to everything we do in our lives.
+Mindfulness is crucial to everything we do in our lives.
 Mindfulness means being in the moment.
-In your practice, being conscious and aware of each action and intention can greatly enhance the effectiveness of your practice sessions.
+In your practice, being conscious and aware of each action and intention can significantly enhance the effectiveness of your practice sessions.
 It is not unusual for our minds to wander off while the fingers move in "autopilot" mode.
 Such practice habits do not yield any positive result.

-It is through deliberate coordination in the mind that one learns to tackle the difficult spots in the music.
-Some people may find it hard to stay focused over a period of time.
-However, just like any muscle in our body, we can increase our attention span and stay mindful and conscious throughout our practice sessions by consistently training.
+It is through deliberate coordination in the mind that one learns to tackle the problematic spots in the music.
+Some people may find it hard to stay focused over some time.
+However, just like any muscle in our body, we can increase our attention span and remain mindful and conscious throughout our practice sessions by consistently training.